 There are two types of ANOVA, one is a single factor and another is two factors.
 In a single factor, ANOVA finds the effect of one factor on a single variable.
 On the other hand, there are multiple dependent variables in two factors ANOVA.

-Step-by-Step Procedures to Use ANOVA Two Factor Without Replication in Excel
+How to Use ANOVA Two Factor Without Replication in Excel: Easy Steps

 To explain the steps, we will use a dataset that contains information about the marks of 8 students in four different subjects.
 We will use this dataset to find if the four subjects have significant differences in means using two-factor ANOVA without replication.